Culture Grapes People Regions Travel

 The owner led me back outside.
 We stood for a bit in the open air, drinking wine and picking our way through a platter of olives, pickled peppers, white anchovies and crusty bread.

 The Basques are a mystery in so many ways.
 The early Basques left no written records.
 Their origin stories contain no migration myths.
-Their language, too, exists in a vacuum: not Indo-European, Arabic, Celtic or Slavic.
+Their language, too, exists in a vacuum: neither Indo-European nor Arabic, Celtic or Slavic.

-I learned a word on my travels this year that deserves a wider audience.
+I learned a word on my travels this year.
+A word that deserves a wider audience.
 A word that captures so much more than the region it describes.
 A word for a singular people with an earthy feel for life.

 Txakoli: Basque in a glass.